 where $\chi(\vect \omega)=0$ or $1$, $\chi(\vect 0)=1$ and $\chi(\vect \omega)=1, ||\vect \omega||_2 =\Omega$.
-This enables the application of our results to imaging from discretely sampled data and line spectral estimations in array processing.
+This enables the application of our results to line spectral estimations and directional-of-arrival in signal processing.
 Moreover, our findings can be applied to imaging systems with general optical transfer functions.
-A new fact revealed in this paper is that the two-point resolution is actually determined by the boundary points of the transfer function and is not that dependent to the interior frequency information.
-Also, as revealed in Section \ref{section:numberdetection}, the measurements at $\vect \omega =\vect 0$ and $\bnorm{\vect \omega}=\Omega$ are already enough for the algorithm which provably achieves the resolution limit.
+A new fact revealed in this paper is that the two-point resolution is actually determined by the boundary points of the transfer function and is not that dependent on the interior frequency information.
+Also, as revealed in Section \ref{section:optimalalgorithm1}, the measurements at $\vect \omega =\vect 0$ and $\bnorm{\vect \omega}=\Omega$ are already enough for the algorithm which provably achieves the resolution limit.

-In the last part of the paper, we find an algorithm that achieves the optimal resolution when distinguishing two sources and conduct many numerical experiments to manifest its optimal performance and phase transition.
-Although the noise and the aberration is inevitable and the point source is not an exact delta point, our results still indicate that super-resolving two sources in practice is possible for general imaging modalities, due to the proved excellent noise tolerance.
-We plan to examine the practical feasibility of our method in a near future.
+In the last part of the paper, we find an algorithm that achieves the optimal resolution when distinguishing two sources and conducts many numerical experiments to manifest its optimal performance and phase transition.
+Although the noise and the aberration are inevitable and the point source is not an exact delta point, our results still indicate that super-resolving two sources in practice is possible for general imaging modalities, due to the excellent noise tolerance.
+We plan to examine the practical feasibility of our method in the near future.

-To summarize, by this paper we have shed lights on understanding quantitatively when super-resolution is definitely possible and when is not.
+To summarize, by this paper we have shed light on understanding quantitatively when super-resolution is definitely possible and when it is not.
 It has been disclosed by our results that super-resolution when distinguishing two sources is far more possible than what was commonly recognized.
-By this work, we hope to inspire a start of a new period where examining the resolution based on the signal-to-noise ratio becomes a feasible method in the field of imaging, which is also the hope of many physicists and opticists \cite{ronchi1961resolving}.